boyboi86/AFML/README.md

 # Advances in Financial Machine Learning
 All the answers for exercises from Advances in Financial Machine Learning by Dr Marco Lopez de Prado.
 I will strongly recommend you to do the same.

+Not only his book can  teach you basic quant skills, the exercises provided in the book is a great way to ensure you will have a solid understanding of implementating quantitative strategy.
+From "A" to "Z".

 The book itself teaches very rational methods to quantitative finance, most of the concepts (especially triple barriers) can be cross-reference to other strategies types (not just mean-reversion) such as volatilities, trends.

+**Prerequistes**

+This is what I think as I go through this book.

+* You need to understand econometrics
+* You need to know Python development
+* Understand and appreciate parallization computering
+* Required to know advance mathematics and statistics
+* Understand finance and investment (Preferably with real investment experience for behaviorial economics)
+* Know how computer hardwares and latency can impact your codes
+* Alot of common sense beyond just textbooks-smart (To relate and evaluate how practical implementations are done)

 **Fun Fact**